Molidae: Fossil record

 The known fossil history of Molidae extends back to the Eocene, with the genus Eomola containing the species E. bimaxillaria, known from the mid/late Eocene (Bartonian) of the North Caucasus.
 The fossil genus Austromola containing one species, A. angerhoferi Gregorova, Schultz, Harzhauser & Kroh, 2009, is known from the Lower Miocene Ebelsberg Formation near Pucking, Austria.
 This species was a resident of the Paratethys Sea and is estimated to have reached a length around 320 cm, making it the largest Cenozoic fossil teleost known.

 At least one fossil species of Mola, M. pileata (van Beneden, 1881), is known from the Upper and Middle Miocene of Europe with a possible second species known from the Lower Miocene of North Carolina, United States.
 The genus Ranzania has five known fossil species: R. grahami Weems, 1985 and R. tenneyorum Weems, 1985, both from the Middle Miocene Calvert Formation of Virginia, USA; R. zappai Carnevale, 2007 from the Middle Miocene of Italy; R. ogaii Uyeno & Sakamoto, 1994 from the Middle Miocene of Japan; and an as yet unnamed species from the Upper Miocene of Algeria.

 An Early Miocene-aged fossil molid beak (potentially of Ranzania) from the Gaiman Formation of Chubut, Argentina represents one of the southernmost known fossil records of tetraodontiform fish.
-Although it may have been a stray to the region, it is also possible that the warmer climate of the Miocene allowed molids to inhabit the seas that then covered Patagonia.
+Although it may have been a stray to the region (a vagrant), it is also possible that the warmer climate of the Miocene allowed molids to inhabit the seas that then covered Patagonia.
 In modern times, molids are only occasional strays to the region due to its cold climate.

 Species

-Only five extant species in three extant genera are described:
+Five extant species in three extant genera are recognized: